 Unlike competitive systems that require stocking, mounting and unmounting of single-use components or batteries for each tool being tracked, MicronTracker uses permanent steam sterilizable tool markers, making all tools always immediately ready for navigation.

-MicronTracker features class-leading calibration accuracy of 0.2mm RMS.
+MicronTracker features class-leading calibration accuracy of 0.2mm RMSE (root-mean-square error).
 Its advanced drift compensation algorithms keep it accurate in a wide range of ambient conditions.
 Internal checks provide alerts in the rare instances when conditions may cause degradation in accuracy.

 Superior pinpointing reliability

 Competing pose trackers use bright infrared spots to mark target locations.
 In these systems, target centers are pinpointed by computing the intensity of the centroid of the image produced by the spot.
 A smudge or a partial occlusion can affect the position of the centroid, leading to significant measurement errors.
 This condition is not detected and the user is not alerted.